nnellans/ado-pipelines-guide/README.md

     - .gitignore
     - docs
 ```
-- `autoCancel` is optional, the default is `true`
-  - If more updates are made to the same PR, should in-progress validation runs be canceled?
+- `autoCancel`: If more updates are made to the same PR, should in-progress validation runs be canceled?
-- `drafts` is optional, the default is `true`
-  - Will 'draft' PRs cause the trigger to fire?
+- `drafts`: Will 'draft' PRs cause the trigger to fire?
-- `paths` is optional, the default is the root of the repo
-  - `paths` cannot be used by itself, it can only be used in combination with `branches`
+- `paths`: Cannot be used by itself, it can only be used in combination with `branches`
   - Paths in Git are case-sensitive, and wildcards are supported

 ---